varglbargl/emojinary/README.md

  - Maybe add a countdown timer that starts after the first emojis are sent.
 For the purposes of awarding more points for quicker answers, not for ending the round when it runs out.

+ - Completely rework the CSS and make everything all shiny and shit.

  - Come up with a new name.
 "Emojinary" is already basically everywhere.
 Try googling it.